andreahergert/professional-readme-generator/README.md

 - [Questions](#questions)

 ## Description:
 This is a professional README generator created in the UW Coding Bootcamp that should save a user time with starting a readme file.
 This generator will produce a READMEdemo.md file.
-After initial generation, you may change the name of the file to README.md and make any updates in the file.
+After initial generation, you may change the name of the file to README.md and make any updates in the file itself.

 ## Installation:
 - Download it through Github